-The Committee is responsible to manage the club on behalf of the members which includes:
+The role of this committee is to manage the club on behalf of its members by:

 - Planning future directions